Pharmacology BSc (Hons)

 - Use our pharmacology, chemistry and microbiology laboratories

-- Explore new techniques in the diagnosis and treatment of disease, such as DNA drugs, and investigate areas like how cells communicate with each other
+- Explore the latest techniques and methods for diagnosing and treating diseases, such as using DNA drugs, and investigate how cells communicate with each other

 You can also:

 - Apply your learning in the workplace on a laboratory-based work experience module and on a sandwich year in industry, boosting your career prospects (subject to successful applications)

 - Join one of our internationally-recognised research groups